200+ Must-Know Link-Building Statistics for 2025

 Top industries with the highest percentage of links generated by podcasts:

-podcast for link-building
+podcast link-building statistics

 29% of podcasts also upload transcripts online, providing an extra chance to insert relevant backlinks naturally.